Making a Cyanotype.

-- Watercolor paper is pretty basic.
+Watercolor paper is pretty basic.
 It does have to be a good weight.
 So it does not come apart in the water.
 Around 140lb, 350gsm.
+Other materials like fabric are good as well.

 Mix the Chemicals